jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

 ## Implementation

-The following implementation is made with Clojure to simulate "state management", but the majority of the code below is the data for `change`-events.
-The function with all the juicy stuff is `change-state` (function body with 4 lines of code).
-This function takes the current state along with event that is changing the state and calculates a new state.
+The following implementation is made with Clojure to simulate "state management," but most of the code below is the data for `change`-events.
+The function with all the juicy stuff is `change-state` (function body with four lines of code).
+This function takes the current state and event that is changing the state and calculates a new state.
 Leveraging [Clojure Atoms][2] for state changes ensures atomic changes (comparable to database transactions).

 [Run and play with the code on repl.it.][1]